 That’s why we included these top meeting and video chat apps to make communication a breeze for work teams.

-Launched in 2013, Google Hangouts was Google’s answer to creating a video-meeting software for remote employees.
-Through Hangouts, your team can schedule a time to meet and chat through a video call.
+Google Meet (formerly Google Hangouts) launched in 2013, Google’s answer to creating a video-meeting software for remote employees.
+Through Meet, your team can schedule a time to meet and chat through a video call.

 - Ability to record chat sessions.

 - Fully functional apps on Android & iOS platforms.